 With the financial assistance of the Australian Bicentennial Authority, the Gallery commissioned photographers who were long term residents of Queensland or had strong associations with the state.
 Over an eighteen month period Graham Burstow, Lin Martin, Robert Mercer, Glen O’Malley, Charles Page and Max Pam travelled to different regions of the state, documenting social, cultural and environmental diversity.

-Revisit our selection of this portfolio until 3 July at the Queensland Art Gallery and re-examine the subjects each photographer examined and reflect on their relevance today.
 Queensland has, of course, changed in myriad ways in the intervening years, however ‘Journeys North’ provides an intriguing and enduring visual record of some of the people and places that have helped define this State.